k3fair/COVID-19-ON-model/README.md

 Simulation, model-fitting and visualization code for manuscript by Fair, Karatayev, Anand, and Bauch (2021).

+All data needed to run simulations are included in the "InputFiles" folder.

 covidHierData.rds contains the following objects (note that some are artefacts of a previous version of the model retained within the file to preseve the dimensions of certain data structures - these are denoted with an asterisk):

 • Distd50*: the proportion of people voluntarily distancing by day 21 of the outbreak, data from https://news.gallup.com/opinion/gallup/298310/americans-step-social-distancing-even-further.aspx